buildpacks/docs/katacoda/scenarios/buildpack-author-guide/adding-bill-of-materials.md

 Now that you've finished your buildpack, how about extending it?
 Try:

 - Caching the downloaded Ruby version
-- Updating the BOM with all the gems provided by bundler
 - [Packaging your buildpack for distribution][package-a-buildpack]

 [package-a-buildpack]: https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/